NFL Pro, Clemson Alum donates hundreds of shoes to neighborhood in Anderson Co.

 One mom said through the kind acts, a huge burden was lifted.

-“Thank you for taking that one little thing off my mind, and thank you for encouraging my little boy to keep trying in football,” said Cicily Demory, parent.
+“Thank you for taking that one little thing off my mind, and thank you for encouraging my little boy to keep trying in football,” said mother Cicily Demory.

 Pinion said he hopes everyone feels the love of God with each pair.